LawrenceTN/GradeCalculator/README.md

 # GradeCalculator
 A grade calculating program that prompts the user for information about the courses they are taking for the purpose of obtaining their grades.
+Please let me know how I can improve the logic/any features of this project.

 **6/6/2022:**
   1. Implemented exception handling for user input